Staff & Teacher Bios

 The Powers family is delighted to be in Moscow and is grateful to be embraced by such a wonderful community.
 They have visited both Trinity Reformed Church and Christ Church and are so excited to be part of such a thriving community of believers.
 Brooke loves studying God’s word, teaching others science, and the education that her children will be getting at Logos- so teaching for Logos online is a wonderful combination of all her passions.
 Her additional hobbies include any form of exercise or playing any sport and working on getting her pilots license; and while she is most likely very tone deaf she loves singing.

-Zoe Edwards is from Oxford, England where she spent most of her growing up years until she moved to Moscow, Idaho to continue her studies at New Saint Andrews College.
+Zoe Roberts is from Oxford, England where she spent most of her growing up years until she moved to Moscow, Idaho to continue her studies at New Saint Andrews College.
 She loves languages, especially Latin, Classical Greek, and Biblical Hebrew.
 She loves reading the Bible in its original languages, hiking and exploring (specially in the Lake District), laughing, punting, and having tea with friends.
 She gets excited about clotted cream with scones and jam.
 She also enjoys Mexican cuisine quite a bit.

 For over twenty years, Ken has worked as an artist in animation, illustration and fine art.
 After graduating from the University of Kansas and attending Atelier Lack School of Fine Art, he and his wife, Caroline, spent two years in Ireland-Ken working with Sullivan/Bluth Animation; Caroline training with the British Horse Society.
 Ken then went to work with Walt Disney Feature Animation-Florida for the next 12 years, creating environments for many films, including The Lion King, Tarzan, Lilo and Stitch, and Brother Bear.
 When the studio closed in 2004, he began painting murals and creating theme park concept designs for Walt Disney Imagineering and Universal Studios.